Westgate Pedestrian and Cycle Bridge

+The bridge, along with the Clarks Lane Footbridge and the Beachcroft Footbridge, won a 2013 Resene Total Colour award.

 Initially, the main function is to provide a west–east connection for the local area, though in the long run, it is intended to link into a future extension of the Northwestern Cycleway up to the bridge.

 History

 It was initially approved in the mid 2008s, as a response to a 2004 death of an 11-year-old boy hit by a van while he was crossing the motorway, and in response to continued illegal crossing over the motorway of several dozen people daily, trying to avoid long detours in reaching the nearby shopping centre west of the motorway from the suburbs to the east.
 However, from the time to approval until construction start, it took another four years until funding was allocated.